 1. How do we know if content is driving conversions?

 You produce content for a reason — to increase conversions.
 Whether with blog posts, videos, or infographics, you’re looking to achieve results that can enhance your business.
-So, how can you know if your content marketing is doing its job?
+So, how can you know if your content marketing company is doing its job?

 First, using Google Analytics, you need to establish definite goals so you can measure your progress.
 You can customize these for your business based on the destination, duration, page views, or event actions.
 After you create clear marketing objectives for your business, you have a meaningful trajectory that can keep your content on a steady course.